Peace operations and post-conflict reconstruction

 Concepts and practice of peacekeeping, peace-making and post-conflict reconstruction.
 Topics include the history and development of peace operations, early warning and conflict prevention, gender and peace operations, the role of military and civilian actors in peace operations, and the rehabilitation of countries after civil war.

-The participation grade will be based not only on students’ regular involvement in seminar discussions but on evidence that they have completed, and understood, the weekly readings.
+The participation grade in this course is significant.
+It will be based not only on your involvement in seminar discussions, but also on evidence that you have completed and understood the weekly readings.

 Academic fraud – including plagiarism, submitting work that was produced by someone else, or submitting the same work in more than one course – may result in a failing grade for a particular assignment, a failing grade for the course, and/or suspension for various lengths of time or permanent expulsion from the university.
 The onus is on each student to know and comply with the university’s regulations on academic fraud.

 There will be a penalty for late submissions.
 Exceptions are made only for illness or other serious situations deemed as such by the professor.
 University regulations require all absences from exams and all late submissions due to illness to be supported by a medical certificate.
 The Faculty reserves the right to accept or reject the reason put forth if it is not medical.
 Reasons such as travel, work and errors made while reading the exam schedule are not usually accepted.
 In the event of an illness or related complications, only the counseling service and the campus clinic (located at 100 Marie-Curie) may issue valid certificates to justify a delay or absence.
 Each day of late submission will result in a penalty of 5% (weekends included).
 This also applies to assignments sent by email (time of receipt of the email indicates the time of delivery).
 Please notify the professor as soon as possible if a religious holiday or event forces your absence during an evaluation.